Sometimes you need to include more information with a transaction. For example:

-Metadata is arbitrary data that you can attach to a transaction (or an account!
-But more on that later).
+Metadata is arbitrary data that you can attach to a transaction or an account.
 This data is typed, and can be a string or a number.
 You can retrieve (or even add to) this metadata later using the HTTP API, for integration into your own bespoke workflows.

 You can also add metadata to an account during a transaction, like this: